 - Call transfers and extensions

 Many VoIP providers offer features that cover most small businesses’ needs.
-But for those needing more advanced tools, you need to choose a provider with the tools to help you connect with your customers on a deeper level and track and share analytics.
+However, you might need more advanced tools that can help you connect with your team and track and share analytics.
 Nextiva is one of the best on the market for just that.
 Most plans integrate with team communication tools and customer information management systems such as Hubspot, Salesforce and Microsoft Teams.

 Features that come with every Nextiva package include: